-- Violence Is the Only Option: He goes to the future to chew out Zamasu for his actions and give him a Last-Second Chance at redemption; instead, Future Zamasu and Goku Black try to kill him.
+- Violence is the Only Option: He goes to the future to chew out Zamasu for his actions and give him a Last-Second Chance at redemption; instead, Future Zamasu and Goku Black try to kill him.
 It's this that finally forces Gowasu to acknowledge that Black and Zamasu are Beyond Redemption.

 - The Voiceless: During the Universe 7/9 exhibition match, he was noticeably quiet compared to everybody else, only looking in silence through the battles.
 He didn't even speak for Goku or Universe 7 (who managed to save his life) when Bergamo convinced the other gods that Goku was an Omnicidal Maniac for suggesting the tournament to Zeno (and even then, Champa and Vados both had noticeable speaking roles).
 Although looking at his expression, he could still be feeling guilty over the whole incident with Zamasu.

 - Was It Really Worth It?: Ponders over this when Fused Zamasu undergoes a Power-Upgrading Deformation, wondering if he'll really be happy once his crusade is completed.Gowasu: Zamasu seeks beauty.
-Yet, look at his body.
-It's distorted by hatred and rage.
-I wonder, is that really the result he craved?
+Yet look at his body, distorted by hatred and rage.
+I wonder, is that really the result that he craved?
 A broken, misshapen god alone in a vacant cosmos.
 How fulfilled will he be then?